Skip to main content

 The User Svc produces a JWT (JSON Web Token) upon /user-svc/login in the token.token field (see the response documentation).

-Decoding a token
+Verifying a token

 Use the JWT libraries that are available in your programming language to do that, or use the Singularon SDK if your language is supported.